Vanderbilt upsets Alabama for first win vs. No. 1 team

 "We're going to find out really how much we care about each other and what it looks like moving forward," first-year Alabama coach Kalen DeBoer said.
 "We've been tested in different ways, really, a lot of the games here this season, and this is a different type of test now in our response."

 Alabama got within 30-28 with Milroe's 58-yard scoring pass to Ryan Williams.
+The Commodores answered with 10 points.

 Of their total, 13 points came off Milroe's two turnovers, the second a strip sack by Miles Capers recovered by Yilanan Ouattara at midfield.
-Pavia capped the drive with a 6-yard TD pass to Alabama native Kamrean Johnson with 5:07 left for a 40-28 lead.
+Pavia capped the drive with a 6-yard touchdown pass to Alabama native Kamrean Johnson with 5:07 left for a 40-28 lead.

 Milroe tried to rally Alabama, with Williams scoring on an end around on fourth-and-1 from 2 yards out with 2:46 left.

-Vanderbilt fans and players started celebrating as Pavia knelt down to run out the clock.
+But the Crimson Tide didn't get the ball back, and Vanderbilt fans and players started celebrating as Pavia knelt down to run out the clock.

 "Games like this change your life," Pavia said.